-Quick guide that shows how you can use Data Synchronisation Studio with your Active Directory and SharePoint to create a Staff Directory or similar from Data Stored within your Active Directory.
+Quick guide that shows how you can use Data Synchronisation Studio with your Active Directory.

 First step is to create a “Contacts” List in the SharePoint Site you want to use to hold the data from Active Directory.
 Here we're using SharePoint 2016 but you can use SharePoint 2007, 2010 and 2013.

 Next Step is to create a Column to store the Active Directory Identifier (DSID in Data Sync).
 Data Sync includes a Wizard that allows you to create a Read-only Column on your SharePoint list.

 Go to the Tools menu and Select “Create SharePoint Column”

 This starts the Column Wizard.
 Enter your SharePoint Site URL, choose the list you wish to add the column to from the dropdown and then type in a name for the new column.
 In this example we will use the list we created earlier and we will create the column DSID, type System.String, Hidden (DSID is a special column type known to Data Sync).

 Click finish and Data Sync will add the DSID column to the SharePoint List.

 Next Step is to connect Data Source A in Data Sync to your Active Directory, Click “Connect Data Source” on Data Source A.